oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 ![Action properties](images/actionchain.png)

 6. Let's also add an action to handle the cancel button.
-In the Structure pane, select **Simple Create and Edit Page Template**.
+Switch back to the Designer view of the page and in the Structure pane, select **Simple Create and Edit Page Template**.

 7. In the Properties pane, click **Events**, then click **+ New Event**, and select the **On spCancel** event.